mesch-hmc/5C-Book-Share/ProjectOutline.md

     - Price
     - Email _for authentication - using partial email confirmation_
     - Facebook/Messenger Link
+    - Sold _indicating whether the book is still available if not remove it_

 ## Pages
   - Welcome Page (welcome#index) _Claremont College authentication_